Director of Undergraduate Studies

 Associate Professor of Theatre

 Christin Essin is an Associate Professor of Theatre History and 2019 Chancellor’s Faculty Fellow.
-She received her doctoral degree from the University of Texas at Austin; she previously received her M.A from Northwestern University and B.A from Wake Forest University.
+She received her doctoral degree from the University of Texas at Austin, M.A from Northwestern University and B.A from Wake Forest University.
 Her forthcoming book, Working Backstage: A Cultural History and Ethnography will be released by the University of Michigan Press in 2021.
-Her first book, Stage Designers in Early Twentieth Century America: Artists, Activists, Cultural Critics, received the 2015 Golden Pen Award from USITT; it examines the cultural roles played by theatre designers during the modern development of their profession.
-Her current book project is a cultural history of backstage labor, with particular emphasis on the labor politics and unions operating in New York City’s jurisdictions.
-She has published essays in Theatre Journal, Theatre Topics, and Theatre History Studies demonstrate her research focus in histories of stage design and backstage labor.
-In the Theatre Department, she teaches THTR 1010, Fundamentals of Theatre; the Histories of Theatre and Drama series, including THTR 2201 (Rituals and World Performance, 2202W (The European Stage), and 2204 (The U.S. Stage; THTR 3207, Storytelling as Performance; and THTR 3333, Cultural Identity and the American Musical.
+Her first book, Stage Designers in Early Twentieth Century America: Artists, Activists, Cultural Critics, received the 2015 Golden Pen Award from USITT.
+Essays in Theatre Journal, Theatre Topics, and Theatre History Studies demonstrate her research focus in histories of stage design and backstage labor.
+In the Theatre Department, she teaches THTR 1010, Fundamentals of Theatre; THTR 2201, Rituals and World Performance; THTR 2202W, The European Stage; THTR 2204, The U.S. Stage; THTR 3207, Storytelling as Performance; and THTR 3333, Cultural Identity and the American Musical.